A Little of Our History

 Chris Hughes became Chief of Police in May of 2015.

-The current police department has a full-time staff of eight full-time officers (including the Chief), four full-time dispatchers, four part-time officers, five part-time dispatchers and five community service officers.
+The current police department has a full-time staff of eight full-time officers (including the Chief), four full-time dispatchers, two part-time officers, three part-time dispatchers and five community service officers.
 The Brodhead Police Department operates an enhanced 911 center for the 897 phone exchange on the GreenCounty portion of the exchange.
 Brodhead was the first community in Green County to have a fully enhanced 911 system (August of 1991); however the Green County Sheriff’s Department enhanced its 911 center in 2000 and supplies the 911 service for everyone outside the Brodhead area.
 The dispatch center upgraded to a new 911 system in October of 2009.

 In keeping with our excellent service to the City of Brodhead, the police department implemented the BEEMS (Brodhead Elderly Emergency Monitoring Service) program on October 26, 1995.
 The program consists of an emergency dialer that connects to the land line phone of a residence and in an emergency the participant can press a button that causes the dialer to make a 911 call that connects directly with our dispatch center.
 Any BEEMS call received is treated as a priority call and officers are immediately dispatched for service.

 The modern police department is dedicated to serving the community with many community programs which make life in Brodhead “The Way Life Should Be”; peaceful, secure, and healthy.
 The department responds to over 4000 calls for service and complaints each year, but officer’s still unlock vehicles and hand check business doors.

 **A very special thank you to David Wickstrum, our former Chief, for doing a lot of work on this history during his time here.

 Photos courtesy of the Brodhead Historical Society.

 Chief Fred (Tinker) Ties

 The former police department building just below the enclosed stair case.